 Hepburn danced across from Fred Astaire in 1957's "Funny Face."
 Her costumes were designed by Hubert de Givenchy, who also designed her wardrobe in "Love in the Afternoon" in 1957, "Breakfast at Tiffany's" in 1961, "Charade" in 1963, and other films.
 The little black dress she wore in "Breakfast at Tiffany's" sold at a Christie's auction in 2006 for more than $920,000.

 You may also like: The best streaming services in 2021

 1957: Mother and dog land roles in 'Funny Face'

-Hepburn's mother, Baroness Ella Van Heemstra, made a cameo appearance in 1957's “Funny Face” as a patron in a sidewalk café.
-The actress's Yorkshire terrier, Mr. Famous, also appears in the movie.
+Hepburn's mother, Baroness Ella Van Heemstra, made a cameo appearance in 1957's "Funny Face" as a patron in a sidewalk café.
+The actor's Yorkshire terrier, Mr. Famous, also appears in the movie.

 1959: Oscar nod for nun